 Again, we want you to be prepared when you or your family members need to make important health decisions.
 We know that thinking about this can be difficult or scary, so we encourage you to view our free, online health program aimed to give you more information.
 This program will help you understand the importance of advance directives and things to consider when filling them out.

-You can additional information and access advance directive forms on the Wisconsin Department of Health Services website.
+You can find additional information and access advanced directive forms on the Wisconsin Department of Health Services website.

 Visit DHS Website